EduFest 2024

 Day two – Tuesday 14th May 2024

-The event will feature featured presentations from the winners of the Teaching Excellence Awards 2024, emphasising the importance of innovative teaching methods.
-The Vertically Integrated Project (VIP) Scheme will showcase end of semester posters with attendees voting for their favourite student posters.
-There will also be a chance to find out more about Teaching Development Fund Projects and Pedagogic Research.
-The day will allow time for networking and celebrating our Learning and Teaching successes for AY2324.
+The event featured presentations from the winners of the Teaching Excellence Awards 2024, emphasising the importance of innovative teaching methods.
+The Vertically Integrated Project (VIP) Scheme showcased end of semester posters with attendees voting for their favourite student posters.
+There was a chance to find out more about Teaching Development Fund Projects and Pedagogic Research and other professional development practices.
+The day allowed time for networking and celebrating our Learning and Teaching successes for AY2324.

 Programme (In-Person) Tuesday 14th May 2024